 To the Members of Abbott India Limited

-Report on the audit of the Ind AS Financial Statements
+Report on the Audit of the Ind AS Financial Statements

-We have audited the accompanying Ind AS financial statements of Abbott India Limited("the Company") which comprise the Balance Sheet as at March 31 2019 theStatement of Profit Loss including the statement of Other Comprehensive Income theCash Flow Statement and the Statement of Changes in Equity for the year then ended andnotes to the Ind AS financial statements including a summary of significant accountingpolicies and other explanatory information.
+We have audited the accompanying Ind AS financial statements of Abbott India Limited("the Company") which comprise the Balance Sheet as at March 31 2021 theStatement of Profit and Loss including the statement of Other Comprehensive Income theCash Flow Statement and the Statement of Changes in Equity for the year then ended andnotes to the Ind AS financial statements including a summary of significant accountingpolicies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Ind AS financial statements give the information required bythe Companies Act 2013 ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the sCompany as at March 31 2021 its profitincluding other comprehensive income its cash flows and the changes in equity for theyear ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Ind AS financial statements give the information required bythe Companies Act 2013 as amended ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the sCompany as at March 31 2021 its profitincluding other comprehensive income its cash flows and the changes in equity for theyear ended on that date.

 We conducted our audit of the Ind AS financial statements in accordance with theStandards on Auditing (SAs) as specified under Section 143(10) of the Act.
-Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Ind AS Financial Statements' section of our report.We are independent of the Company in accordance with the Code of Ethics' issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the financial statements under the Act and the Rulesthereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
+Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Ind AS Financial Statements' section of our report.We are independent of the Company in accordance with the Code of Ethics' issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of the Actand the Rules thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
 We believe that the auditevidence we have obtained is sufficient and appropriate to provide a basis for our auditopinion on the Ind AS financial statements.

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Ind AS financial statements for the financial year endedMarch 31 2021.
-These matters were addressed in the context of our audit of the Ind ASfinancial statements as a whole and in forming our opinion thereon and we donot provide a separate opinion on these matters.
+These matters were addressed in the context of our audit of the Ind ASfinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.
 For each matter below our description of how ouraudit addressed the matter is provided in that context.

 We have determined the matters described below to be the key audit matters to becommunicated in our report.
 We have fulfilled the responsibilities described in theAuditor's responsibilities for the audit of the Ind AS financial statements section of ourreport including in relation to these matters.
 Accordingly our audit included theperformance of procedures designed to respond to our assessment of the risks of materialmisstatement of the Ind AS financial statements.
 The results of our audit proceduresincluding the procedures performed to address the matters below provide the basis for ouraudit opinion on the accompanying Ind AS financial statements.

 |Key audit matter ||How our audit addressed the key audit matter |